cesteban/TUScheduler/README.md

 The execution of the block would be completely synchronous, so no wait times, polling or timeouts.
 Just check the behaviour is the expected, and isolate the hard-to-test logic inside the scheduler.

-### The Clean Way
+### Injecting `<TUSchedulerFactory>` [Recommended]

-Classes should be responsible of managing their concurrency mechanisms privately.
-It is very weird if the class that creates `ContactLoader` is responsible of deciding whether the concurrency mechanism is serial or concurrent, or what should be its name.
+The concurrency mechanisms that a class uses for its internal operation are not interesting for the component that creates the class.
+Each class should be responsible of managing its own schedulers privately, since they are just implementation details.
+It is a bad idea if the class that creates `ContactLoader` is responsible of deciding whether `ContactLoader` uses a serial or concurrent scheduler, or which should be the name of the scheduler.
 Furthermore, some classes could need several schedulers to work (e.g. a serial one to keep an internal collection synchronized and a concurrent one to post heavy background tasks).

 The solution is to use the abstract factory `TUSchedulerFactory`.
 The factory is injected during initialization, and then the class can use it to create as many schedulers as it needs, configuring them internally: